Last Updated on April 13, 2020 by Inspire Malibu

 Unfortunately, Fentanyl, a painkiller 100 times more powerful than morphine, is showing up on the streets disguised as other drugs, such as Norco and Xanax.
 The results are an increase in fatal overdoses.

 Fake Xanax With Fentanyl – Source: SF Public Health

 Problems with fentanyl are not new.
-As recently as last year, we wrote about the dangers of fentanyl when it is mixed with heroin, and Dr. A.R.
-Mohammad, the founder of Inspire Malibu, did a recent interview with FOX 11 News in Los Angeles regarding the rise in fentanyl on the streets.
+As recently as last year, we wrote about the dangers of fentanyl when it is mixed with heroin, and Dr. Matthew Torrington, an addiction specialist at Inspire Malibu, did a recent interview with FOX 11 News in Los Angeles regarding the rise in fentanyl on the streets.

 What is new, however, are reports of synthetic fentanyl, likely manufactured in illegal labs in the states, China and Mexico, sold under different drug names to unsuspecting users.

 In March of this year, Sacramento County, California, saw six deaths and 22 overdoses as a result of fentanyl peddled as Norco, which is supposed to be a mix of acetaminophen and hydrocodone.